RomanLut/hx-esp32-cam-fpv/README.md

 The goal of this fork is to develop fpv system for small inav-based plane.

 # Theory
-ESP32 is too slow for video encoding.
-The data is received from the camera module as JPEG at 10MHz I2S clock (ESP32) or 20MHz (ESP32S3) and passed directly to the wifi and written to the SD card (if the DVR is enabled).
+**ESP32** is too slow for video encoding.
+The data is received from the camera module as JPEG at 10MHz I2S clock (**ESP32**) or 20MHz (**ESP32S3**) and passed directly to the wifi and written to the SD card (if the DVR is enabled).

-The **ESP camera** component has been modified to send the data as it's received from the DMA instead of frame-by-frame basis.
+The **esp32-camera** component https://github.com/RomanLut/esp32-camera has been modified to send the data as it's received from the DMA instead of frame-by-frame basis.
 This decreases latency quite significantly (10-20 ms) and reduces the need to allocate full frames in PSRAM. **Ncerzzk** even removed PSRAM on his board.
 While frame is received from the camera, it is already in flight to GS.

-The wifi data is send using packet injection which is possible on ESP32 platform.
-Data is sent with error correction encoding (FEC) wich allows GS to recover lost packets.
+The wifi data is sent using packet injection which is possible on **ESP32** platform.
+Data is sent with forward error correction encoding (FEC) which allows GS to recover lost packets.
 No acknowlegements are sent from GS and no retransmissions are done by air unit.

-The air unit can also record the video straight from the camera to a sd card.
+The air unit can also record the video straight from the camera to a SD card.
 The format is a rudimentary MJPEG without any header so when playing back the FPS will be whatever your player will decide.

-There is significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of sd cards.
+There is significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of SD cards.
 The quality of air unit recording is the same as on GS (no recompression is done).

-The size of JPEG images vary a lot dependiong on number of details in view.
+The size of JPEG images vary a lot depending on number of details in the view.
 Adaptive JPEG compression level adjustment is implemented.
 Compression is adjusted to achieve frame sizes which fit into available bandwidth.

 The receiver is a Raspberry PI Zero 2W ...
 Pi4  with Realtek 8812au or AR9271 adapter in monitor mode.
 Two wifi adapters may work as diversity receivers if required.